Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

 8. Select the D-pad control from the menu.

-Now, you will see the remote interface that is similar to your traditional Android TV remote.
+Now, you will see an interface similar to your traditional Android TV remote.
 You can control your Android TV using the Google TV remote app.

 Frequently Asked Questions